stevedylandev/openzeppelin-community-contracts/README.md

 - Code in this repository may depend on un-audited and un-released features from the [OpenZeppelin Contracts repository](https://github.com/OpenZeppelin/openzeppelin-contracts).
 In some cases, having a versioned dependency on the OpenZeppelin contracts library may not be enough.

-- Code in this repository is not versionned or formally released.
+- Code in this repository is not versioned or formally released.

 - Bug affecting code in this repository may not be notified through a CVE.